It is right to recognise Palestine, but it will not change reality

 For the UK to recognise Palestinian statehood, however, is not nothing, even if it remains in the realm of diplomatic gesture.
 Both the portentous tone adopted by the prime minister for his announcement and the divergent responses told their own story.

-Starmer’s initial threat infuriated Israel, which accused him of playing into the hands of Hamas and rewarding it for the atrocities of 7 October, 2023.
+Sir Keir’s initial threat infuriated Israel, which accused him of playing into the hands of Hamas and rewarding it for the atrocities of 7 October 2023.
 Israel has regarded the UK as one of its staunchest allies, even as the Labour government has become ever more critical of its operations in Gaza and suspended (a very few) arms contracts.
 This will cool relations further, but there has not been – and is unlikely to be – anything like a formal breach.

 Opposition has also come, understandably enough, from families of hostages still held by Hamas, Jewish leaders in the UK, and from senior Conservatives arguing that now is not the right time.